Scaling limits for fractional polyharmonic Gaussian fields: Introduction

 Similar problems have been studied before for specific values of $s$.
 If $s=1$, the field is the Gaussian free field and the convergence of the discrete Gaussian free field to its continuous variant is folklore (see \cite[Section 4]{S07} for related results).
 The proof relies on the fact that covariances of the discrete Gaussian free field can be represented using simple random walk, which in the scaling limit becomes Brownian motion.
-The case $0\le s<1$ is addressed in \cite[Section 12]{LSSW16}\footnote{There, a definition of the discrete FGF that is slightly different from ours is used; the proof, however, should apply to all reasonable discretizations including ours.}, and the proof of the scaling limit follows a similar strategy as for the case $s=1$, just with the $2s$-stable L\'evy process taking the place of Brownian motion.
+The case $0\le s<1$ is addressed in \cite[Section 12]{LSSW16}\footnote{~There, a definition of the discrete FGF that is slightly different from ours is used; the proof, however, should apply to all reasonable discretizations including ours.
+Moreover, the scaling in \cite[Section 12.2]{LSSW16} is incorrect, as we explain in Footnote \ref{fn:LSSW}.}, and the proof of the scaling limit follows a similar strategy as for the case $s=1$, just with the $2s$-stable L\'evy process taking the place of Brownian motion.

 These results for $s\le1$ all rely on some form of a random walk representation.
 For $s>1$ and for our choice of boundary values, there is no such random walk representation and so proofs become much more difficult.
 However, if one one uses another definition of the FGF in terms of spectral powers of the ordinary Laplacian (the so-called eigenfunction FGF from \cite[Section 9]{LSSW16}), one retains a random walk representations and it is comparably easy to establish a scaling limit.
 On the torus, the eigenfunction FGF agrees with the ordinary FGF, and for the discrete FGF on the torus results similar to ours have been shown in \cite{MR4282689, MR4166192} and very recently and independently in \cite{2302.02963}.
 One can also study the eigenfunction FGF on domains with boundary where it is genuinely different from the ordinary FGF.
 In fact, in \cite{BC22}, this is done not in the lattice case, but in the more complicated case of a Sierpinski gasket.